Is your speech very hard to understand, or are you unable to talk because of a nerve or muscle problem?

 • Require certain treatments, such as Electroconvulsive Therapy (ECT), Transcranial Magnetic Stimulation (TMS), or diathermy.

-Submit your email to stay updated on study progress, learn how to get involved, and be notified when recruitment begins.
+Submit your email to stay up to date on study progress and ways to get involved.